 We plan to update the nutrient management guidelines for the popular new hazelnut varieties being planted.
 Existing guidelines are outdated and were developed for Barcelona, a less frequently planted variety that is susceptible to Eastern Filbert Blight.
-We collected plant samples in summer 2016 and will continue year-round sampling to determine the optimum time to collect leaf samples for determining nutrient levels in the trees, and whether or not there are deficiencies and/or toxicities.
+We began collecting tissue samples in 2016 and continued year-round sampling for three years to determine the optimum time to collect leaf samples for determining nutrient levels in the trees, and whether or not there are deficiencies and/or toxicities.
 We are also interested in determining nutrient allocation for the different plant components, such as leaves, wood (1-year and current), nuts, and catkins.

 Now that we have a very large amount of data, we are taking this research to the next level to study the association of non-structural carbohydrates (NSC’s) with tree health and yield.
 NSC’s in plants consist mainly of simple water-soluble sugars such as glucose, and are produced by photosynthesis.
 Structures such as flowers and fruits are NSC sinks, and NSC levels have been directly linked to flowering, fruit/nut set and yield of woody plants such as trees.
 They have also been shown to play an important part in drought tolerance, where higher levels of NSC’s allow trees to withstand more severe drought.
 Hazelnut bloom (which occurs during the winter and takes place before foliage emerges) is likely dependent on stored NSC’s.
 This means pollination and early nut development also rely on carbohydrate reserves.
 We are very interested in determining a baseline for the different varieties of hazelnuts grown in the Willamette Valley, because in the end, yield will also be affected by the status of NSC’s in trees during key periods in the season.